 1.)
 Tell Someone In Your Office

 As soon as your symptoms become a problem it is best to tell someone in your office.
-In the very least, it can bring you comfort that someone in your office knows what’s really going on and not that you are a hypochondriac, or have some odd flu that you are going to spread to everyone.
+At the very least, it can bring you comfort that someone in your office knows what’s really going on and not that you are a hypochondriac, or have some odd flu that you are going to spread to everyone.

 If you tell your boss or a manager you might be able to ask for a few “work from home” days.
 There are some days you could probably still get your work done, but from your couch (and close to a bathroom) would be so much more comfortable – for everyone.

 If you can’t tell someone higher up for fear of your job, then perhaps friend a work friend that you can trust not to spill the beans to everyone else.

 Lastly, if you work in an environment that is potentially dangerous to you or your baby you need to tell your work immediately.

 You can google “morning sickness relief” until the world ends but what works for one person may not work for you, and vice versa.
 I’ve had so many people tell me that they would just snack on saltine crackers and were fine.
 That did not work for me.
 Neither really did ginger ale, ginger chews, coke, green apples, pretzels, lemons, any number of the natural remedies out there.

 The secret is to keep trying different drinks and food until you find out what works for you.
 And be ready for whatever works to change on a daily basis.
 That’s why at work I have a drawer of pretzels, sour candy, saltine crackers, nuts, ginger tea, and others on hand in time of need because while my food choices might have changed, just continually eating seemed to be key.